The Armory: An important part of the Fencing Academy. Our fencers learn how to do basic repairs tot heir equipment!

 New AAFA Fencers: A new AAFA Fencers logo replaced the previous AAFA fencers (also in this collage).
 The previous one was unbalanced, graphically.

-Iron Mike: Iron Mike is a statue that can be found both on Fort Bragg and in front of the Airborne Special Operations Museum in Downtown Fayetteville, not far from the All-American Fencing Academy.
+Iron Mike: Iron Mike is a statue that can be found both on Fort Liberty and in front of the Airborne Special Operations Museum in Downtown Fayetteville, not far from the All-American Fencing Academy.

 Fencing Glove: Another part of the fencers uniform for practice and competitive fencing.